 Building permits are how your local government ensures that buildings and structures are built in compliance with the Florida Building Codes.
 The purpose is to safeguard the public health, safety and general welfare through structural strength, means of egress facilities, stability, sanitation, adequate light and ventilation, energy conservation, and safety to life and property from fire and other hazards attributed to the built environment and to provide safety to fire fighters and emergency responders during emergency operations.

-Our friendly and helpful Permit & Licensing Technicians are available to assist you with your permitting needs.
+Questions?
+Please contact one of our friendly and helpful Permit & Licensing Technicians for assistance with your permitting needs.

 Building Permits Online - After application is made you can to check the status of your building permit online quickly and easily.
 You can also track plan review steps, schedule or cancel an inspection and pay fees.
 To do so, you only need the Permit Application Number (Example: 17-00001234) or the street address of the project.

 Practical Guide to Permitting - a helpful guide to building permitting in Dunedin including how to apply, what to bring, and a whole lot more.

 Residential Building Permits - A Homeowner's Guide - a brochure that explains when and why permits are required and helpful tips for choosing a contractor.

 Tree Removal Permits: Many trees in the City of Dunedin cannot be removed without first obtaining a Tree Removal Permit.
 You can make application for a Tree Removal Permit in our offices for $25.00.
 This application will be forwarded to our Parks Division to be reviewed by the City Arborist, and you will receive notification of approval/denial.
 The following species of trees may be removed from private property without a permit.

 • Citrus (Citrus spp.)